Tpw429/Covid-19_Regression_Analysis/README.md

 2) Triangle Role - Akshaya Kamble
 - This team member will be responsible for creating a machine learning model.
 We will consider which model to choose, how to train the model, the accuracy of the model, and how it works.

+- For the final project we have selected Supervised Machine learning, and we will use a Linear Regression Model to help us analyze data from Covid Vaccinations and GDP of all countries.
+This model will help predict distributions of the vaccines in each country.
+As we have continuous data we will identify the relation between data and make predictions.
+A diagram of or linear regression thought process has been included below.

 ![Linear_Regression.PNG](Resources/Linear_Regression.PNG)

 3) Circle Role - Ray Hunt